dhruveshshah/Fortune-500-companies/README.md

 before that we need to address various discrepancies in the data before performing analysis

 The data has been acquired from superdatascience.com/course-advanced .
-The data contains 500 observations with 11 variables
+The dataset contains 500 observations with 11 variables